 Activities in other venues are not covered by these licences.
 Neither are concerts, conferences and other events within the church.
 Do not rely on these licences when performing outside your normal church services.
 The usual practice in Ireland is for the venue to purchase the appropriate licence from IMRO.
 If your church positions itself as a venue for events and conferences, then it will need a licence.
 Activities outside of church services are beyond the scope of these guidelines.

 Rachel is a youth leader in the parish.
 As part of this work, she encourages the children to sing choruses.
 Rachel prefers to work with recorded music, the children react well to it and it creates a good atmosphere.
 She used to work with CDs, but now all the music is on her phone.
-At a recent family service she used YouTube videos that included the lyrics as subtitles.
-This helped the parents to join in the singing.
+Rachel would like to use YouTube videos with lyrics for family services in the church but realises that this is not permitted.

 Our advice to Rachel…

 You can use recorded music without infringing copyright, as part of private activities where no one profits financially.
 These restrictions should ensure that your church activities qualify under Section 98 of the Copyright and Related Rights Act, 2000.
 It states that ‘it is not an infringement of the copyright in a sound recording to play it as part of the private activities of or for the benefit of a club, society or other organisation’.
 A similar provision applies in UK law; CCLI UK tells us that music played during acts of worship in the UK does not require a licence, and this includes Sunday School run during the service.